-This course is for those who have met the requirements of EDUC 204/EDSP 204: Introduction to Teaching Diverse Populations but need to complete an additional 20 hours of fieldwork and field work assignments in a different educational setting to meet credential requirements.
-This would apply to students who are taking courses in two credential programs or who are adding a credential.
+This course is for those who have met the requirements of EDUC 204/EDSP 204: Introduction to Teaching Diverse Populations, but need to complete an additional 20 hours of fieldwork and fieldwork assignments in a different educational setting to meet credential requirements.
+This would apply to students who are adding a credential.

-EDSP 301 - Typical and Atypical Development of Diverse Learners
+EDSP 301 - Typical and Atypical Development of Diverse Learners.
+3 units